valfride/UFPR-SR-Plates/README.md

 - **Privacy-compliant**: Brazilian LPs are not linked to personal data, adhering to local regulations.

 ![Dataset Examples](./media/carssrplates1.png)
 *Examples of tracks from UFPR-SR-Plates.
-Each row shows five LR (left) and five HR (right) images of the same LP under varying conditions.*
+Each row shows five sequential LR (left) and five sequential HR (right) images of the same LP under varying conditions.*

 ## Dataset Structure
 - **Total tracks**: 10,000 (5,000 per resolution)